-There is a large focus on efficient testing through the use of the testing pyramid.
+There is a significant focus on efficient testing through the use of the testing pyramid.
 The testing pyramid focuses on finding a defect in as small of a segment as possible.
-This, in turn, creates efficient coverage of the functionality.
+This focus, in turn, creates efficient coverage of the functionality.

 This is logically correct.

 The Challenge: relating failures

 The challenge with low-level tests is that it is hard to connect failures to their end-user effects.
 Looking hard at failed unit tests never provides a straightforward answer.
 Rarely do we ask, “so what does this result mean for our users?” and as a result, it is all too easy to comment out and ignore specific failures.
 This is in part because determining user effects requires us to stop and make an effort to decide what commenting this out (or marking the test as ignored) would actually mean to the end user.

 Most software development teams either have some failing tests or all passing tests.
 (And, we ignore some tests.)
 Ideally, we would want nothing commented out, and nothing fails.
 I’m sure that there are teams who can make this claim.
 However, the reality is that testing exists because it provides value.
 And despite our best intentions and our best developers, we are all only human, and sooner or later we find ourselves in a situation where we have failing tests or the need to comment them out.

 The testing pyramid is a logical solution that optimizes the problem of test coverage.
 It would be rational to respect all tests under these conditions because you are trying to minimize the duplication of coverage.
 It is correct.
 There is just one relatively significant problem, and that is that we have humans, living breathing, imperfect people implementing the testing pyramid.